 ”Testers don’t break software!”

-Picture of a paper heart on a string, heart broken in the middle
+Picture of a broken heart hanging on a string

 Photo by Kelly Sikkema on Unsplash